 My sweet sister hooked me up royally when I visited.
 She had a good friend/chef who graciously came to her home and to teach us a few authentic Chinese dishes from their province (Yunnan).
 We loved every bite of them- some spicy, some sweet, all fresh and delicious!
 I’ll be sharing the recipes with you through the next few weeks.
 Please let me know if you have any questions regarding Asian or Chinese cooking and I will try and get some answers from my friend who gave us our cooking lesson.

-you about Chinese Food is that it is fresh.
+One thing I will tell you about Chinese Food is that it is fresh.
 Locals go to the market, see what’s most fresh and in season and select their ingredients for that nights dinner, then repeat the same process the next day.
 Restaurants often have their selection of

 fresh ingredients displayed in front of their restaurant so you can see what they’re serving currently.
 It wouldn’t be uncommon to see a live flopping fish in a bowl of water outside a restaurant as an advertisement of just how fresh the fish would be that evening.